 Mr. Bursic is the Accounting Manager at Flatiron Health in New York, where he has responsibility for ensuring proper accounting treatment and processing for a healthcare technology company that focuses on accelerating cancer research.
 Before joining Flatiron Health, Mr. Bursic had over 10 years of experience in the financial services industry as controller of corporate finance at Apollo Global Management and as audit Manager in the Hedge Fund Practice at Ernst & Young LLP.
 Matthew received his Bachelors in Accounting from Marist College.

 Samantha A. Fried, LCSW/ Secretary

-Samantha has worked in child welfare for over seven years.
-She began her career as a therapeutic case planner in the Treatment Family Foster Care Department of New Alternatives For Children, a foster care agency in New York City that serves medically fragile children and those with other special needs.
-She then spent four years as a Forensic Social Worker at the Legal Aid Society's Juvenile Rights Practice, where she worked alongside attorneys to represent children in child protective and juvenile delinquency proceedings in Brooklyn Family Court.
-Samantha is currently a Project Coordinator at the Center for Court Innovation for a grant from the Office for Victims of Crime of the United States Department of Justice.
-This national project seeks to create a package of interactive support materials for children, teens, their caregivers and the justice system practitioners who work with them to facilitate the provision of effective, developmentally appropriate court support services to children involved in state, federal and tribal court settings in criminal and civil cases.
-Samantha is an Adjunct Professor at Fordham University School of Law’s Family Advocacy Clinic and at Fordham’s Graduate School of Social Service where she teaches Forensic Social Work Practice and Social Work and the Law, and in the Fall of 2018 she will also be an Adjunct Lecturer at Columbia University’s School of Social Work working as a student advisor.
+Samantha Fried, LCSW , began her career as a therapeutic case planner at New Alternatives For Children and then spent four years as a Forensic Social Worker at the Legal Aid Society's Juvenile Rights Practice.
+Samantha is currently with the Center for Court Innovation as a Project Coordinator overseeing a $2.5 million grant to create a package of interactive educational materials to facilitate the provision of effective, developmentally appropriate court support to empower children involved in criminal and civil/family court cases.
+Samantha is an Adjunct Professor at Fordham University School of Law’s Family Advocacy Clinic and at Fordham’s Graduate School of Social Service and an Adjunct Lecturer at Columbia University’s School of Social Work.
 Samantha holds a B.A. in Psychology from the University of Michigan and a Master’s of Science in Social Work with a Minor in Law from Columbia University.
-Samantha is passionate about Child Welfare and Family Court reform, specifically an emphasis on an increased voice for children.